danibram/mocker-data-generator/README.md

 Data generation goes with model based composed by generators, the generators can have access to the data generated and to the entity generated. **_Generators run synchronously, take care of the related entities!!_**

 ### Methods

+*   **_addGenerator(name, generator, runFn)_**: Add a new generator, now generators are not included in the package, so you have to add whathever generator you want.

+    *   name (String): key of the generator this should match with the key in the schema.
+    *   generator (library): Library if the generator
+    *   runFN (function) (Optional) (generator: any, input: any) => any : It compose a exec function for the selected generator, only for custom generators, see randexp in the examples folder

 *   **_schema(name, schema, generationType)_**: Add a new schema, you must specify this params: